-Waterways have been used for transportation and recreation.
+Waterways are used for transportation and recreation.
 However, they are also important ecosystems that support wildlife in the water and on the lands adjacent to the shoreline.
 Shoreline property is valued by our society and this is causing human developments along rivers and around lakes.
 An increasing number of properties have shoreline lighting that illuminates the waterway.

-From the human stand point; bright lights along the shoreline make it very difficult to navigate the channel.
-Glare from unshielded shoreline lighting prevents boater's eyes from becoming adapted to the darkness.
+From the human stand point; shoreline lighting makes it very difficult to navigate the channel.
+Glare from unshielded lights prevents boater's eyes from becoming dark adapted.
 At night, a boater will only be able to see the points of light along the shore rendering the channel markers and floating hazards very difficult to see.
-Clearly, glare along the shoreline results in a safety hazard that should be corrected.
+Clearly, glare along the shoreline obscures hazards and should be reduced.

-Illuminated shorelines also impact fish and aquatic plants30.
+Illuminated shorelines also impact fish and aquatic plants.
 Some fish are attracted to the light from their natural feeding depths.
 The increase in the concentration of small fish increases the hunting efficiency of predators.
 Although the behaviour of the nocturnal predator may not be compromised by artificial light, the ability of its prey to recognize the danger and to escape will affect their survival.
 This alters the ecological balance leading to unforeseen consequences.